Entry to the TeenTech Awards competition for 2021 is free of charge.

 TeenTech CIC reserves the right to revise the rules and regulations at any time.

 Teams may seek feedback on aspects of their project from an unlimited number of students in or outside the UK.
-Please note that only the original team of three may attend the final at The Royal Society and in the event of success, attend the prize giving.

 Team members must be in year groups 7 to 13 (or the equivalent overseas) at the date of entry submission.